 Other good options in Nguang-U include the Sky View Hotel and Motel Zein.

-Aureum Palace Hotel and Resort, Old Bagan: located within the Bagan Archaeological Preservation Zone among the ancient temples this hotel has best views of the Bagan plains.
+Aureum Palace Hotel and Resort, Old Bagan: located within the Bagan Archaeological Preservation Zone among the ancient temples this hotel has the best views of the Bagan plains.

 Bagan Lodge, New Bagan: If you prefer New Bagan this might be your best option.

-3 | Get lost among the thousands of Stupas at Kakku, Inle Lake
+3. Get lost among the thousands of Stupas at Kakku, Inle Lake

 One of Myanmar’s most spectacular pagodas, Kakku is a Shan State hidden gem.
 It is a collection of 2,478 stupas commissioned 2,000 years ago and it is a religious centre for the Pa’O people, a Buddhist tribe from Myanmar.
-It’s accessible by a half day trip from Inle Lake and, due to local laws, it is required to take the trip with a local guide.
+It’s accessible by a half-day trip from Inle Lake and, due to local laws, it is required to take the trip with a local guide.

 4. Take a sunset boat ride on Inle Lake

 Inle Lake is one of the most stunning lakes in the world and the stilt houses and Buddhist temples rising from the marshy reeds only add to its appeal.

 The best way to experience Inle Lake is to take a ride on one of the slender long tail wooden boats and experiencing the silence and emptiness of the lake is an absolute privilege as is watching local village life while floating by.
-Inle Lake can certainly hold its own on the sunset front: the beautiful colours of the Myanmar sunset reflect from the glass like lake making for a picture perfect setting.
+Inle Lake can certainly hold its own on the sunset front: the beautiful colours of the Myanmar sunset reflect from the glass-like lake making for a picture-perfect setting.

 5. Be amazed at the sight of hundreds of ancient stupas at Indein, Inle Lake

 Hundreds of red, white and brown stupas stand in varying states of disrepair on a hill in Indein, a Myanmar village located at the end of a narrow creek directly off Inle Lake.
 The journey to Indein is a joy: the twists and turns of the creek took us past farmers, accompanied by water buffalo, tilling the rice paddies and families bathing along the banks.